beling/book-pl/src/ch14-02-publishing-to-crates-io.md

 <span class="caption">Listing 14-4: A crate using the `art` crate’s items with
 its internal structure exported</span>

-The author of the code in Listing 14-4, which uses the `art` crate, had to figure out that `PrimaryColor` is in the `kinds` module and `mix` is in the `utils` module.
+The author of the code in listing 14-4, which uses the `art` crate, had to figure out that `PrimaryColor` is in the `kinds` module and `mix` is in the `utils` module.
 The module structure of the `art` crate is more relevant to developers working on the `art` crate than to developers using the `art` crate.